cylorun/ResetTracker/README.md

  - Date and Time: the date and time at which the run ended in UTC
  - Run Type Stats: stats that describe the strategies used in the run
  - Splits: stats that record the time of each split
- - Misc. stats: random stats that aren't really important
+ - Misc. stats: random stats that aren't used yet but will be used later for research purposes
  - Cumulating stats: stats that record how many resets and how much time since the last run with a split
  - Session Marker: marks the start of the session and the strategy associated with it